-We end our film with three quick final reminders.
+We end our film with three guick final reminders.
 First is regarding the fit of the mask.
 If air is escaping around the edges of the mask, you are defeating its purpose.
 The better the seal, the better the protection.
 Second, don't touch the mask when it's on.
 When you remove it, do so by the straps and then wash your hands immediately.
 You can become contaminated by the very device that is meant to protect you.
 Third, do not be fooled by counterfeit masks that are flooding the market.
 Make sure if you're buying an N95 mask or surgical mask that they are approved for medical use.
 Purchase them from a trusted source.

 A note on N95 masks versus KN95 masks: The N95 mask is the standard used in the United States while the KN95 mask refers to the standard in China.
 They both require filtration of 95% of small particles.
-On paper they appear the same, however in tests, many Chinese KN95 masks fail to meet the filtration standard.43 demonstrate a quick process to create one from folded fabric.
-Cloth masks should be made of closely woven fabric.
-If you hold them up to the sun and can see through them, they are not adequate.
+On paper they appear the same, however in tests, many Chinese KN95 masks fail to meet the filtration standard.
+If you are going to buy a KN95 mask, make sure it has been properly certified.
+Masks certified and printed with GB2626-2006 or GB2626-2019 will provide protection.